Crosscountry Mortgage Helps Hispanic Borrowers Through New, Dedicated Tools

 Homeownership

 CLEVELAND, Sept.
-11, 2024 /PRNewswire-HISPANIC PR WIRE/-- CrossCountry Mortgage (CCM), the nation's number one retail mortgage lender, expands support for Hispanic homebuyers through new, dedicated tools and community partnerships.
+11, 2024 /PRNewswire/ -- CrossCountry Mortgage (CCM), the nation's number one retail mortgage lender, expands support for Hispanic homebuyers through new, dedicated tools and community partnerships.

 New this year, Spanish-speaking individuals have the choice to browse CCM's website in either English or Spanish using a toggle at the top of CCM to easily flip between languages.
 The enhancement follows the company's Spanish loan application launch last year, accompanied by a suite of educational tools and translation services to guide Spanish-speaking borrowers throughout the loan process in their native language.